berenddeboer/nx-plugins/README.md

 <hr>

-# Efacity Nx Plugins
+# Nx Plugins

-A collection of third-party Nx plugins based on Codebrew (https://github.com/codebrewlab/nx-plugins) Codebrew no longer maintains the plugin or accepts pull requests.
+A collection of third-party Nx plugins based on Codebrew (https://github.com/codebrewlab/nx-plugins) and Efacity (https://github.com/efacity/nx-plugins)
+Codebrew no longer maintains the plugin or accepts pull requests.

 ## Table of Contents